-Consideration provided to third parties for making available directors' services
+(iii) Consideration provided to third parties for making available directors' services

-No payment was made to the former employer of directors for making available the services of them as a director of the Company during the years ended 31 December 2022 and 2021
+No payment was made to the former employer of directors for making available the services of them as a director of the Company during the years ended 31 December 2024 and 2023.

-Information about loans, quasi-loans and other dealings in favor of directors, controlled bodies corporate by and connected entities with such directors
+(iv) Information about loans, quasi-loans and other dealings in favor of directors, controlled bodies corporate by and connected entities with such directors

-There are no loans, quasi-loans and other dealings in favor of directors, controlled bodies corporate by and connected entities with such directors during the years ended 31 December 2022 and 2021.
+There are no loans, quasi-loans and other dealings in favor of directors, controlled bodies corporate by and connected entities with such directors during the years ended 31 December 2024 and 2023.

-(f) Directors' material interests in transactions, arrangements or contracts
+(v) Directors' material interests in transactions, arrangements or contracts